 It’s important to stay up-to-date on your routine maintenance if you want to keep your Acura in good condition.
 Your owner’s manual should contain detailed information about the recommended maintenance schedule.

 Find the Acura maintenance code chart in your owner’s manual to know which part needs your attention.
 Main codes (Code A and Code B) indicate the main maintenance items and are triggered based on your driving habits and the vehicle’s operating conditions.
-Items that need maintenance on a time/mileage schedule are indicated by sub-codes 1 through 6.
+Items that need maintenance on a time/mileage schedule are indicated by Code 1 through Code 6.

 |Every 7,500 miles||Oil change, tire rotation|